nonoo/dmrshark/README.md

 - **remotedbpass**: Remote database password.
 - **remotedbname**: Remote database name.
 - **remotedbtableprefix**: Remote database table prefix.
+- **userdbtablename**: Table to get DMR ID and callsign associations from.
+This is used when retransmitting messages and when the info command is used.
 - **remotedbreconnecttrytimeoutinsec**: If the remote database connection gets lost, dmrshark will try to reconnect in this interval.
 - **remotedbdeleteolderthansec**: Clear remote database log entries older than this many seconds.
-- **remotedbmaintenanceperiodinsec**: Maintenance (deleting of old entries) will happen in this interval.
-- **userdbtablename**: Table to get DMR ID and callsign associations from.
-This is used when retransmitting messages and when the info command is used.
 - **remotedbuserlistdlperiodinsec**: Update user list in this interval.
 Set it to 0 to disable user list download.
+- **remotedbmaintenanceperiodinsec**: Maintenance (deleting of old entries) will happen in this interval.
+- **remotedbmsgqueuepollintervalinsec**: Check for messages to send in the remote DB message queue.
+Set to 0 to disable.
 - **repeaterinfoupdateinsec**: Active repeaters will be queried for status in this interval.
 - **updatestatstableenabled**: Enter 1 here, if you want the repeater stats table to be updated when a heartbeat packet is received.
 - **ignoredhosts**: Ignore IP packets coming from these hosts (separated by commas).